magnumwarrior1/ADC_Perfmetrics/README.md

 # ADC_Perfmetrics
-ADC Post Design performance Analysis.
+ADC Post Design Performance Analysis.

 The repository forms the backbone to the performance analysis methodologies used in the industry to determine the capabilities of a any ADC architecture.